c0ns0le/Machine-Learning-Projects/README.md

 CitiGroup Bike Rental Analysis
 -----------------------------------------------------------------------------------------------------------------------------------------
 Analysis of bike rentals and usage patterns with NYC and Seattle, WA.
+Spoiler: They are quite different.

 Coursera Mining
 -----------------------------------------------------------------------------------------------------------------------------------------